digitalcredentials/workflow-coordinator/README.md

 ```

 The **retrievalId** is used to identify the result for each credential when more than one credential has been posted in the same post.
 The issuer supplies these retrievalIds when posting the data.
+The retrievalId can be anything that makes sense for the issuer.

 The **directDeepLink** will open the [Learner Credential Wallet](https://lcw.app) after which the wallet invokes the **vc_request_url** that is passed as a query parameter on the deeplink, and gets the signed VC back immediately.